 In Western Australia

-The CWA of WA works with the government, organisations and businesses of the day to advocate for change without political bias.
-Advocacy covers the following areas:
+The CWA of WA works with government, organisations and businesses of the day to advocate for change without political bias.

 Health and Wellbeing

 - Urged the State Government to provide funding for all meals for one parent or guardian, in addition to meals for the patient, at Perth Children’s Hospital, for all admissions.

 - Requested the Government of Western Australia review the Patient Assisted Travel (PATS) payment to be more in line with the cost of accommodation and travel for patients travelling for treatment.

 - Requested the Government of Western Australia to make radiation therapy available in major regional centres.

 - Urged the Federal Government to change the Medicare ruling regarding multiple medical imaging tests on the same day, to have all completed on the one day (where medically appropriate) and still receive a full Medicare rebate.